 Using two cameras for livestreams can really improve the overall quality of the project.
 Admittedly though, knowing what you need for a multi-camera streaming setup can be confusing.

 There are many benefits to using a multi-camera set up when streaming or recording from your computer.
 It allows you to show varied angles, making the production much more interesting.
 You can choose to have cameras set up around your recording room or you can simply have cameras focused on wide shots and other cameras focused on close-ups.
-When it comes down to it, there are many different multi-camera setups you can use, and there are different ways you can choose to connect your camera to your computer.
+When it comes down to it, there are many different multi-camera setups you can use when it comes to livestreaming, and there are different ways you can choose to connect your camera to your computer.
 Here are a few things that you should have when hooking up multiple cameras.

 Use a switcher

 When you connect your cameras into your computer individually without a switcher, your computer will view the inputs of the camera as separate inputs.
 Switchers essentially merge the two camera inputs into one signal.
 Not only will this make it much easier to merge the videos together during live streaming and recording, but it’ll also be less taxing on your computer.
 Instead of having to focus on multiple inputs, your computer just has to handle one input.

 Using a switcher gives you more creative options as well.
 Many switchers add the ability to add transitions, effects and graphics.
 However, some don’t, meaning you would need to use another program to add graphics and encode the webstream.
 There are switchers that can control the graphics, video playback, streaming, recording and switching all from one application.